sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/conditional.md

 ## Examples

-This transform takes the user's HR-defined department attribute and compares it to the value of "Science."
-If this is the user's department, the transform returns "true;" otherwise it returns "false."
+This transform takes the user's HR-defined department attribute and compares it to the value of "Science".
+If this is the user's department, the transform returns `true`.
+Otherwise, it returns `false`.

 **Transform Request Body**: